 Kidney disorders can result in the cat’s kidneys losing their ability to concentrate urine, therefore an increased amount of urine is produced, this, in turn, causes your cat to feel dehydrated and make up the fluid loss by drinking more water.
 Common disorders include:

-If it is kidney related, increased water consumption commonly occurs as the cat attempts to replace lost fluids.
-This process is known as ‘polyuria/polydipsia‘ (increased urination and thirst).
+- If it is kidney related, increased water consumption commonly occurs as the cat attempts to replace lost fluids (polyuria/polydipsia).

-Straining to urinate is a common symptom of a urinary blockage due to stones or crystals.
-Complete blockage may occur, particularly in male cats.
+- Straining to urinate is a common symptom of a urinary blockage due to stones or crystals.
+A complete blockage may occur, particularly in male cats.
 This is a medical emergency.

 Generally, a cat who is frequently passing small amounts of urine and not drinking more is likely to have a urinary tract disorder, a cat who is urinating more (volume and frequency) and drinking more water will have a kidney related disorder.

 Your veterinarian will perform a complete examination of your cat and obtain a medical history from you.
 This will include the following: